Answers from the CLV Experts

 Typically, we compute the lifespan of every single customer using survival analysis.
 Once we’ve done that, you get a sense of what the longest life is of a customer.
 Based on that, you can choose the truncated time spans for computing customer lifetime value.
 We will typically calculate CLV for multiple year horizons, depending on the business.
 Sometimes, we will also compute full lifetime horizons as well.

 Recency, frequency, and monetary value (RFM) is a simple method to determine customer value.
 Retina models take into account data beyond RFM, including demographic and behavioral attributes, customer journeys, quiz and session data, and more.
-All of these data points make up a comprehensive data set that allows us to use machine learning to impute missing values from messy data and make accurate customer lifetime value predictions early in the customer journey.
+All of these data points make up a comprehensive data set that allows us to use machine learning to impute missing values from messy data and make customer lifetime value predictions early in the customer journey.

 Retina works best with companies whose customers have repeat purchase behavior.
 This can include, but is not limited to: eCommerce, retail, CPG, financial services, healthcare, and even paid smartphone apps.
-In addition, clients ideally have 10,000 repeat purchases, 18-months or more worth of data, and customer identity resolution.
+In addition, customers ideally have 10,000 repeat purchases, 18-months or more worth of data, and customer identity resolution.
 Retina’s models use orders data and customer attributes, so we have integrations with Shopify as well as CDPs like mParticle or Segment to make data transfer a breeze.

 Possible outputs of Retina’s models are: Customer ID, As Of Date, Retina CLV (up to 15-year predictions), Lapse Probability, Retina Persona, Likely Next Transaction , Typical Order Value , and Predicted Lapse Date.
-Each can be modified to fit a client’s needs, and will be sent through an established pipeline with the client data warehouse.
+Each can be modified to fit a client’s needs, and will be sent through an established pipeline with your data warehouse.

 To learn more about how our model works, check out our CLV Framework Whitepaper.